USC System Mission Statement

 Salkehatchie Leadership Institute

 The USC Salkehatchie Leadership Institute was created in 1998 by a collaborative of local, state, and federal entities.
 The primary mission is to stimulate economic development in the rural counties of Allendale, Bamberg, Barnwell, Colleton, and Hampton in South Carolina.
 The Institute has continued to build partnerships and coalitions locally, regionally, and on a statewide basis to facilitate leadership development, community development, and economic development.
-Since its inception, the Institute has served over 2000 youth and adults through leadership training and workshops and has been instrumental in generating over $14 million in grant funding for county, community, and economic development programs.
-The Center also serves as an ambassador for rural counties, with representatives serving on numerous local and regional boards as a voice for the needs of rural communities.
-Since 1998, the legislature has provided recurring below the line funding that partially funds personnel for the Institute.
+Since its inception, the Institute has served over 1700 youth and adults through leadership training and workshops and has been instrumental in generating over $14 million in grant funding for county, community, and economic development programs.
+The Institute was awarded the “Innovator’s Award” from the Southern Growth Policies Board in 2003 recognition for the cutting edge critical role that it is playing in the region’s development.
+In 2006, the Institute Director was named Regional Economic Development Ambassador.
+The Center also serves as an ambassador for rural counties, with representatives serving on numerous regional and statewide boards as a voice for the needs of rural communities.
+Since 1998, the legislature has provided in recurring below the line funding that partially funds personnel for the Institute.
 This investment has been extremely beneficial for the area served.
 Other major funding has been provided by USDA Rural Development.

 - Serve as a catalyst for economic development in the five-county region.

 - Provide leadership training for high school students, adults, and local officials.

 - Provide small business development training and technical assistance, including assistance with business plan development, identification of market trends, and location of funding sources.